johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     Slick Swedish pop is why I fell in love with Eurovision.
 This isn’t that.
 It’s a cheesy 1990s era comedy track.

-    Don’t get me wrong, it has its charm, and I have no doubt there’s a gimmick that will catch the eye of the voting public (no one wins *Melodifestivalen* and gets to represent Sweden by accident) — but I am nonetheless baffled by this.
+    Don’t get me wrong, it has its charm, and I have no doubt there’s a gimmick that will catch the eye of the voting public (no one wins *Melodifestivalen* and gets to represent Sweden by accident) -- but I am nonetheless baffled by this.

-- country: “Switzerland”
+- country: "Switzerland"
-  shortcode: “CHE”
+  shortcode: "CHE"
-  emoji: “🇨🇭”
+  emoji: "🇨🇭"
-  artist: “Zoë Më”
+  artist: "Zoë Më"
   song:
-    - original: “Voyage”
+    - original: "Voyage"
-      english: “Journey”
+      english: "Journey"
-  language: “French”
+  language: "French"
-  youtube: “dGX54zRExR8”
+  youtube: "dGX54zRExR8"
   semifinal: false
   final: true
   lyric: |